-I have put off writing this post for some time.
-The main reason is that I still haven’t completely got my head around the sensory side of autism.
-There are so many factors, it essentially becomes lots of trial and error until you find what is right for you.
-Having said that there are many things that are worth considering and understanding about the senses and autism.
-Having lots of autism sensory strategies up your sleeve is really important so lets have a look at the sensory side of autism!
+There are many things that are worth considering and understanding about the senses and autism.
+Having lots of sensory strategies up your sleeve is really important so lets have a look at the sensory side of autism!

 Sight (vision) is often an area of strength for autistic people, many are very visual learners.
-This is why some will use picture exchange communication (PECS) and many children will rely on visual aids.
+This is why some will use picture exchange communication (PECS) and many children will benefit from visual aids.

 If you asked me what the senses are I would list you the five senses:

-So it turns out I wasn’t paying enough attention at school as there are actually 7 senses.
-If like me this is news to you the other two senses are:
+So it turns out I wasn’t paying enough attention at school as there are actually more senses.
+If like me this is news to you three more senses are:

 Vestibular – this is the sense of movement (balance) that links our body in relation to gravity.
 It is the sensory system that supports balance and spatial orientation.
 Examples of the vestibular system in action would be walking along a balance beam or knowing that you are moving when you are in a lift.

 Apparently the vestibular sense is centred in the inner ear?
 It links the speed and direction of movements, where our body is in a space.
 It is how we know if it is us or our surroundings that is moving.

 Proprioception – is body awareness.
 The sense of your own body in space without using touch or sight.
 Examples of proprioception in action are clapping your hands with your eyes closed, navigating across a crowded room and knowing how much pressure to apply to write with a pencil.
 It is the sense we use to plan our movements, it tells us where our body parts are in relation to space around us.